elastic/ecctl/docs/reference/ecctl_deployment_elasticsearch_keystore_update.md

 Changes the contents of the Elasticsearch resource keystore from the specified deployment by using the PATCH method.
 The payload is a partial payload where any omitted current keystore items are not removed, unless the secrets are set to "null": {"secrets": {"my-secret": null}}.

-The contents of the specified file should be formatted to match the Elasticsearch Service API "KeystoreContents" model.
+The contents of the specified file should be formatted to match the Elastic Cloud API "secrets" object.

 ```
 ecctl deployment elasticsearch keystore update <deployment id> [--ref-id <ref-id>] {--file=<filename>.json} [flags]